11 peaceful places you won't believe are in London

-Escape the urban sprawl and get a taste of countryside life in London’s largest open air park, .
-Find peace and quiet as you wander around the vast space, admiring the wildlife, or joining one of the activities including crafts and horse riding.
+Escape the urban sprawl and get a taste of countryside life in London’s largest open air park, Epping Forest.
+Find peace and quiet as you wander around the vast space, admiring the wildlife, or joining one of the activities, including crafts and horse riding.

 Be at one with nature at the historic Richmond Park.
 This has been a Royal Park for more than 400 years.
-Enjoy the landscape hills and woodland gardens set amongst ancient trees.
+Enjoy the landscape, hills and woodland gardens set among ancient trees.
 See London’s wildlife right at home in this spacious, beautiful park.